hapijs/hapi/docs/Reference.md

 };
 ```

 Registered cookies are automatically parsed when received.
-Parsing rules depends on the connection
+Parsing rules depends on the route
-[`state.cookies`](#connection.config.state) configuration.
-If an incoming registered cookie fails
+[`state.parse`](#route.config.state) configuration.
+If an incoming registered cookie fails parsing,
-parsing, it is not included in `request.state`, regardless of the `state.cookies.failAction`
+it is not included in `request.state`, regardless of the `state.failAction` setting.
+When
-setting.
-When `state.cookies.failAction` is set to `'log'` and an invalid cookie value is received,
+`state.failAction` is set to `'log'` and an invalid cookie value is received, the server will emit
-the server will emit a `'request-internal'` event.
-To capture these errors subscribe to the
+a `'request-internal'` event.
+To capture these errors subscribe to the `'request-internal'` events
-`'request-internal'` events and filter on `'error'` and `'state'` tags:
+and filter on `'error'` and `'state'` tags:

 ```js
 var Hapi = require('hapi');